alexbelgium/hassio-addons/binance-trading-bot/README.md

 Automated Binance trading bot - Trade multiple cryptocurrencies.
 Buy low/sell high with Grid Trading.
 Integrated with TradingView technical analysis.
 This addon is based on https://github.com/chrisleekr/binance-trading-bot.

+This is a test app ; for any issues please contact the link above.

 ## Configuration

 Webui can be found at <http://your-ip:80>.